 Gambling addiction, also known as compulsive gambling or ludomania, is defined as a strong urge to gamble despite harmful consequences, even if you want to stop.
 Since the release of the DSM-5 in 2013, gambling addiction has been officially classified as an addiction disorder (previously, it was classified as a compulsive disorder).

 Not much is known about what causes some people to fall prey to gambling addiction, while others have no problems at all.
 We do know that the thrill of winning can affect the chemical structure of your brain.
 When something unexpectedly pleasurable occurs, such as a surprise win, your brain releases a neurotransmitter called dopamine that gives you a feeling of satisfaction and happiness.

-As your brain becomes used to winning, it produces less of a dopamine response each time, and you miss that feeling of satisfaction.
-You want to win more often to repeat your original thrill.
+For some people, winning produces a high similar to that from an addictive drug.
+Just as with drugs, chasing that high can become irresistible.
+As your brain becomes used to winning, it produces less of a dopamine response each time, and you subconsciously miss that feeling of satisfaction.
+You want to win more often to relive your original thrill.

 Eventually, the dopamine-driven urge to repeat the thrill of winning can lead to destructive behavior.
 It can drive you to want to drink more alcohol than is good for you or to gamble money that you can't afford in an attempt to come out ahead.

-If you'd like more information about how gambling addiction works, see Scientific American's article, How the Brain Gets Addicted to Gambling.
+If you'd like more information about how gambling addiction works, see Scientific American's article: How the Brain Gets Addicted to Gambling.